Gift of Sound

 About Suryodaya FoundationFounded in 1988

-She has devoted herself to various causes like Water Conservation projects in drought-stricken areas of the country, helping rebuild school and rural infrastructure in villages hit by natural disasters, Medical camps and medical aid distribution to hospitals in Mumbai.
-Suryodaya has done and continues to do formidable work for now in the Covid times by supplying oxygen concentrators, cylinders, ventilators to interior hospitals that are treating an overwhelming number of Covid patients.
+She has devoted herself to various causes like Water Conservation projects in drought-stricken areas of the country, helping rebuild the school and rural infrastructure in villages hit by natural disasters, Medical camps, and medical aid distribution to hospitals in Mumbai.
+Suryodaya has done and continues to do formidable work for now in the Covid times by supplying oxygen concentrators, cylinders, and ventilators to interior hospitals that are treating an overwhelming number of Covid patients.

 - Suryodaya Foundation is committed to help and support socially and economically challenged segments of the society in fields of education, healthcare and water conservation with focus on rural development and women empowerment.